-There’s no better place to give your Busan trip an adrenaline shot than at the city’s most compelling site, Haedong Yonggungsa Temple.
-This ancient Buddhist temple, digging its roots as far back as the 14th century, sits perched along the oceanfront giving it a unique maritime vibe that slots it in among the best temples in Korea.
+Ready to kick-start your quest?
+Start with the most compelling tourist attraction in Busan: Haedong Yonggungsa Temple.
+This ancient Buddhist temple digs its roots as far back as the 14th century.
+Perched along the oceanfront, it’s got a unique maritime vibe.
+It slots in among the best temples in South Korea.

-The approach to the heady temple complex begins on a 108-step staircase, lined by atmospheric stone lanterns.
-As you descend towards the shoreline, Haedong Yonggungsa Temple comes into view, slowly revealing its glory one step at a time.
+The approach to the heady temple complex begins on a 108-step staircase lined by atmospheric stone lanterns.
+As you descend towards the shoreline, Haedong Yonggungsa comes into view.
+Each step reveals more of the temple’s glory.

-As you’d imagine, visiting Haedong Yonggungsa Temple is one of the most popular adventures for travellers to Busan.
-Once you arrive, it’s best to simply experience the temple at leisure.
-Explore its nooks and crannies, from the colourful Daeungjeon Main Sanctuary and gilded Buddha statues to the stone pagodas, stupas, and cave sanctum.
+Once you arrive at this landmark, it’s best to experience the temple at leisure.
+Explore its nooks and crannies.
+Look for the colourful Daeungjeon Main Sanctuary and gilded Buddha statues.
+Along the way, you’ll also check out stone pagodas, stupas, and the cave sanctum.

-To get the most out of your visit, drop into the temple complex as early as possible.
+To get the most out of your visit to this top Busan attraction, drop into the temple complex as early as possible.
 Haedong Yonggungsa Temple opens to visitors at 5am.
-This is the perfect time to visit as the morning sun bathes the temple complex in its soft orange hues, creating a scene that’s nothing short of glorious.
-Undoubtedly, this is one of the best sunrises you’ll ever catch, not just in Busan or Korea, but anywhere!
+This is the perfect time to visit.
+The morning sun bathing the temple complex in soft orange hue creates a glorious scene.
+Undoubtedly, this is one of the best sunrises you’ll ever catch—not just in Busan or South Korea, but anywhere!

 Getting to Haedong Yonggungsa Temple: It’s a bit of a trek out to the temple complex.
 First, hop onto the Busan subway and make your way to Haeundae Station (Line 2).
 At Exit 7, transfer to Bus 181.
 The Yonggungsa Temple Bus Stop is about 12 minutes away.
 From here, it’s another 15 minutes by foot to the temple.